-RANK IN CLASS & CALCULATING GPA
+RANK IN CLASS & GPA TO DETERMINE SALUTATORIAN AND VALEDICTORIAN

-The joint committee of the National Association of Secondary School Principals and the

-American Association of Collegiate Registrars and Admission Officers, and the Massachusetts Board of Higher Education, recommend the following procedures be followed when determining a student's rank in class.
+The joint committee of the National Association of Secondary School Principals and the American Association of Collegiate Registrars and Admission Officers, and the Massachusetts Board of Higher Education, recommend the following procedures be followed when determining a student's rank in class.
 Courses can differ substantially in their level of academic challenge, and thus are weighted accordingly.
 Mansfield High School uses a student's course-weighted rank in class to report academic achievement to colleges, to determine the school's valedictorian and salutatorian, and to establish eligibility for all other awards that require rank in class.

 To receive consideration for and to be selected as Mansfield's valedictorian or salutatorian, a student must be enrolled for the entire sophomore and junior year at Mansfield High School.
-For the top 10% of the senior class, rank in class is calculated after completion of the 3rd quarter of senior year and is used for the sole purpose in determining valedictorian and salutatorian.
+The GPA's for the top 5% of the senior class will be recalculated after the completion of the 3rd quarter of their senior year for the sole purpose of determining valedictorian and salutatorian.